netbootxyz/build-pipelines/README.md

 Throughout this document you will read about the concept of a centralized list of endpoints, these are specific assets we as a project produce and host out of Github releases.
 Out of everything that is hosted in these menus the contents of Live CDs we tear apart and publish dwarfs them all in size.

-If a user has a need to boot these medium many times either in a local home setup or a full Enterprise enviroment we need to provide the tools to be able to easily mirror our build output and provide options to selectively download only what they choose to show in their menus.
+If a user has a need to boot these medium many times either in a local home setup or a full Enterprise environment we need to provide the tools to be able to easily mirror our build output and provide options to selectively download only what they choose to show in their menus.

-At the time of this writing the current menus for the project are a mix of legacy menus for publically available assets at HTTP/HTTPS endpoints and assets that we host ourselves out of Github.
+At the time of this writing the current menus for the project are a mix of legacy menus for publicly available assets at HTTP/HTTPS endpoints and assets that we host ourselves out of Github.
 The legacy assets are difficult to self host as they would conventionally also require that the user syncs entire mirrors for that distribution.
 The assets we host are a little more static and we specifically store their metadata in a format so they can be downloaded and kept up to date in a scripted manner by the end user if needed.

-These two pieces of data for every release can be used to construct URLs for download that will be 1:1 comaptible with our menus:
+These two pieces of data for every release can be used to construct URLs for download that will be 1:1 compatible with our menus:

 ```
     path: /ubuntu-core-18.04/releases/download/4.15.0.20.23-91c3d317/